Gregorius' 2 HRs, 8 RBIs lead Yanks over Rays in home opener - Philly

 HIGH NOTE

-Tony Award winner Kelli O'Hara, currently at the Metropolitan Opera in Mozart's "Cosi fan tutte," sang "The Star-Spangled Banner" and ended in a thrilling B-flat.
+Tony Award winner Kelli O'Hara, currently at the Metropolitan Opera in Mozart's "Cosi fan tutte," sang "The Star-Spangled Banner" highlighted by a thrilling B-flat.

 TRAINER'S ROOM